phaustin/quantecon-example/book/docs/python_advanced_features.md

 -   Because the debugging information provided by the interpreter is often less useful than the information on possible errors you have in your head when writing code.
--   Because errors causing execution to stop are frustrating if you\'re in the middle of a large computation.
+-   Because errors causing execution to stop are frustrating if you're in the middle of a large computation.
--   Because it\'s reduces confidence in your code on the part of your users (if you are writing for others).
+-   Because it's reduces confidence in your code on the part of your users (if you are writing for others).

 ### Assertions

 A relatively easy way to handle checks is with the `assert` keyword.

-For example, pretend for a moment that the `np.var` function doesn\'t exist and we need to write our own
+For example, pretend for a moment that the `np.var` function doesn't exist and we need to write our own

 ```{code-cell} ipython3